-Looking for a fun breakfast pastry for a Valentine’s Day treat?
-These heart shaped homemade Pop Tarts are made with an easy puff pastry like crust and filled with raspberry jam for a delicious take on your favorite toaster pastry.
+Looking for a fun breakfast pastry for a Valentine's Day treat?
+These heart shaped homemade Pop Tarts are made with an easy puff pastry like crust and filled with strawberry jam for a delicious take on your favorite toaster pastry.

 My friend, you may strongly dislike me when if you decide to make these.
 Not because they taste bad.
 In fact, quite the opposite.
-They are just TOO good.
+They are just too good.

 I haven't had a Pop-Tart since I was a kid, how about you?
 My mom would buy them as a treat for me and my siblings maybe once or twice a year.
 Most of the time we didn't even bother putting them in the toaster - instead we ate them right out of the foil packet.

 Those were the good days of being able to pretty much eat whatever you wanted and not worrying about the ingredients.